 - 1. Write a reflection on your mentoring style - 2.
-Take the implicit bias test https://implicit.harvard.edu/implicit/takeatest.html - 3.
-Modify and personalize undergraduate contract - 4.
-Plan your first meeting with a new undergraduate considering how you may adapt your style if they come from a different background than you - 5.
-Evaluate a third case study provided to you - 6.
-Compose an original case study using a situation that you have encountered with an undergraduate - 7.
+Take Communication Style assessment - 3.
+Take the implicit bias test https://implicit.harvard.edu/implicit/takeatest.html - 4.
+Modify and personalize undergraduate contract - 5.
+Plan your first meeting with a new undergraduate considering how you may adapt your style if they come from a different background than you - 6.
+Evaluate a third case study provided to you - 7.
+Compose an original case study using a situation that you have encountered with an undergraduate - 8.
 Write a reflection of your mentoring experience.
 How has your approach to mentoring changed?